VeselaVideva/cosmos-react-app/README.md

 ### External libraries
 **[react-tsparticles](https://www.npmjs.com/package/react-tsparticles)** - used for creating a custom background of night sky with moving stars.
 When you click anywhere with the mouse, you can add more stars in the sky.

+**[react-simple-typewriter](https://www.npmjs.com/package/react-simple-typewriter)** - used as a Hook for creating an animated text on the Home page.

 ### Public (guests)
 Includes the following: